yoonseo-choi/ece445_fa22/README.md

 **Lateral Movement Force-Feedback VR Gloves**

-We are aiming to create a low-cost and open source force-feedback VR glove that is able to accurately track and deliver not only front and back force feedback but also lateral feedback to the user wearing the glove.
+We have created a low-cost and open source force-feedback VR glove for lateral finger movement.
+It is able to acurate track and restrict the index, middle, ring, and pinky finger.

 <img src="Glove.jpg">
 <img src="Hand Virtual Simulation.png">